sftcd/openssl/esnistuff/README.md

 Most recent first...

+- I made a fork of [lighttpd](https://github.com/sftcd/lighttpd1.4) and will (shortly) start to try integrate ESNI with that.
+The main reason is that it'll likely be simpler/quicker to get something working with that than apache or nginx and we'll likely learn better how to tackle the more popular web servers by first tackling a simpler one.
+There's notes about that in [lighttpd.md](./lighttpd.md).

 - Belatedly noting the existence of the instructions for [HOWTO build openssl and curl](./building-curl-openssl-with-esni.md).
   (Was reminded to do this because I had to modify the [curl-esni](curl-esni)